 Info for Parents

-As a parent you play a pivotal role in your son or daughter's Air Cadet career, beginning with your consent on the appropriate forms for them to become a member of a cadet squadron.
-With the exception of regular Tuesday night training, cadets must also have written permission to attend other training opportunities, including weekend training, public parades, fundraising, summer camps, etc. The following is a brief description of those opportunities.
-The sections are in no particular order.
+As a parent/guardian you play a pivotal role in your son or daughter's Air Cadet career, beginning with your consent on the appropriate forms for them to become a member of a cadet squadron.
+With the exception of regular Tuesday night training, cadets must also have written permission to attend trips and summer training camps.

 Parents, please talk to the Commanding Officer if you have any questions about Training, Trips and Uniforms.

-Our 3 Striker Parents Handbook can be found in the folder section below.
+Our 3 Striker Parents Handbook can be found in the Attachments section below.
 Talk to a member of the Sponsoring Committee if you wish a printed copy of the Parents Handbook.
-Maps to our common training locations can be found on Maps.
-Our Newsletters are here.
-(Note: The newsletters have been removed from Attachments and uploaded to our Google Drive).

-Parents of #3 Striker Cadets - Please provide your consent to e-mail you squadron news...You only need to do this once, when your child joins #3... click on E-MAIL CONSENT
+Parents/Guardians of #3 Striker Cadets - Please provide your consent to e-mail you our squadron news...You only need to do this once, when your child joins #3... click on the following button.
+Thanks.

 Parents and/or guardians can do a lot to help their daughter and/or son become successful in the Air Cadet Program by showing an interest in their training and by supporting them during the year.
 Some ways parents and/or guardians support their cadets include:

-- Reminding them to bring their OHIP card with them for squadron events such as gliding, exchange trips, air shows, competitions, year-end trips, etc. Many activities require a parental consent/permission form.
+Reminding them to bring their OHIP card with them for squadron events such as gliding, exchange trips, air shows, competitions, year-end trips, etc. Many activities require a parental consent/permission form.
 In the event that your cadet must provide one and is unable to locate it, then the Officer In Charge may accept a note from you indicating that the Parent/Guardian has given permission for them to attend the activity.
+Some regularly planned activities, like Bush Weekends, Gliding Familiarization, Tagging and Remembrance Day Parade do NOT require a permission form.

 The dress and appearance of air cadets in uniform shall, on all occasions, be such to reflect credit to their unit and the Royal Canadian Air Cadets.
 The uniform is to be worn only when attending authorized parades or activities.
 When cadets appear in uniform in public, it is their duty to be sure that their uniforms are properly maintained and correctly worn.
 See also Cadet Responsibilities